List of Machin stamps

 This is a list of all the major variations of the Machin series of postage stamps in the United Kingdom.
 The complete list of all variations is vast and outside the scope of this encyclopedia.

 Note: the colours and the colour descriptions are to be used to give an idea only, as each catalogue and website will name the colours differently.

 Pre-decimal issues

 The first Machins were issued in 1967 and were in use until the UK changed to a decimal currency in 1971.
 These Machins came in two sizes, with the four higher value stamps being the largest.

 Decimal issues

-The decimal Machins have been issued throughout Britain's period of decimalisation, and continue to be produced today.
+Machins continued being issued after Britain's change to decimalisation, and were produced until the end of the queen's reign.
 During the 1970s and 1980s, Royal Mail issued 12 Machins in a larger format.
 Other major variations include: